 The Homebound Person in Recovery

-They may need help with:
+They may need assistance with:

-• Getting to medical appointments
+- Getting to medical appointments

-• Light household tasks and errands
+- Light household tasks and errands

-• Staying connected to recovery and community
+- Staying connected to recovery and community

 Without support, homebound individuals can become isolated — and isolation is dangerous in recovery.